ldipotetjob/mojitoverde/content/posts/2017-04-28-scalatraitinheritance.md

 keywords:
     - Scala
 ---
-In this post we talk about the Scala traits and how to implement inheritance with classes.
-In some specifics scenarios like when you have to deal with base class with arguments it is beter to use abstract classes instead of traits.
-Classes and objects can extends from traits which encapsulate methods and field defnitions.
+We'll talk today about the Scala traits and how to implement inheritance with classes.
+In some scenarios like having to deal with a base class with arguments on its constructor, it's better to use abstract classes instead of traits.
+Classes and objects can extend from traits that encapsulate methods and field definitions.

-A quite simple example below(base class with arguments) inherits(implements too) from abstract class:
+We show here a quite simple example (base class with arguments) inherits(implements too) from abstract class:
 ```scala
 abstract class Element {
   def contents: Array[String]